Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Introduction

 The boundary conditions for the Navier-Stokes (or Stokes) equations are \textit{no-slip}, \be u(x,t)_{|\pa\Omega}=0.\la{noslip} \ee The boundary conditions for $\Phi$ are inhomogeneous Robin, \be (\pa_n\Phi(x,t)+\tau\Phi(x,t))_{|\pa\Omega}=\xi(x).\la{robin} \ee This boundary condition represents the presence of an electrical double layer at the interface of a solvent and a surface \cite{prob,rubibook}.
 The Robin boundary conditions are derived based on the fact that the double layer has the effect of a plate capacitor.
 The constant $\tau>0$ represents the capacitance of the double layer, and $\xi:\partial\Omega\to\mathbb{R}$ is a smooth function that represents an externally applied potential on the boundary (see also \cite{bothe,fischer,gajewski,lee} where the same boundary conditions are used in similar contexts).

-In this paper, we discuss the question of global regularity of solutions of NPNS or NPS in three dimensional bounded, connected domains with smooth boundary.
+In this paper, we discuss the question of global regularity of solutions of NPNS and NPS.
 The NPNS system is a semilinear parabolic system, and in general, such systems can blow up in finite time.
 For example, The Keller-Segel equations, which share some common features with NPNS (e.g. the dissipative structure, Section {\ref{de}}), are known to admit solutions that blow up in finite time, even in two dimensions, for large initial conditions \cite{bedro}.
-The NPNS system includes the Navier-Stokes equations, where the question of global regularity, as is well known, is unresolved \cite{cf}.
+The NPNS system includes the Navier-Stokes equations, where the question of large data global regularity, as is well known, is unresolved in three dimensions \cite{cf}.
 So for NPNS, we cannot expect at this stage to obtain affirmative results on unconditional global regularity.
-However, global regularity in three dimensions for the NPS system or even the Nernst-Planck equations, not coupled to fluid flow, is still an open problem except in some special cases.
+However, global regularity in three dimensions for the NPS system or even the Nernst-Planck equations, not coupled to fluid flow, is still an open problem except in some special cases, the main obstacle being control of the nonlinear term $\div(c_i\na\Phi)$.